 Non-Preferred Brand Drug

 A non-preferred brand drug (also called tier three) belongs to the most expensive group of drugs.
 These drugs are not included on the preferred drug list.
 You will pay the most if your prescription is filled with a non-preferred brand.

 Out-of-network care refers to healthcare services from a provider who is not contracted with your insurance carrier.
 Costs for out-of-network care are usually more than for in-network care.
 The benefits paid are usually based on the maximum allowed by the plan.
 When out-of-network charges are higher than the maximum allowed, the member pays the difference.

 An out-of-pocket maximum is the most you will pay for services in any given year.
 The out-of-pocket maximum does not include premiums or amounts you pay for non-covered expenses.
 Once you reach your out-of-pocket maximum, the plan pays 100 percent of your eligible expenses for the rest of the year.
 There are separate maximums for in-network and out-of-network services.
-A separate out-of-pocket maximum applies to in-network pharmacy in the standard and partnership options.
+A separate out-of-pocket maximum applies to in-network pharmacy in the standard and premiere options.

 Preferred Brand Drug

 A preferred brand drug (also called tier two) belongs to a group of drugs that cost more than generics but less than non-preferred brands.
 Many popular and highly used preferred brands are included on the preferred drug list.

 Preferred Provider Organization

 The amount you pay each month for your coverage, regardless of whether or not you receive health services.
 What you pay depends on where you work (state, higher education, local education or local government) and the plan design option, network and coverage level you select.

 Preventive care is routine heath care, including screenings, check-ups, and patient counseling, to prevent or discover illness, disease or other health problems.
 For example, preventive care includes screening mammograms and colonoscopies as well as regular blood pressure checks.
 In many cases, preventive care helps a patient avoid a serious or even life-threatening disease.